Study U.S. Tax

 Will classes be recorded?

 Yes.
 All live sessions will be recorded and made available to enrolled students for review.
-Students must attend and actively participate in at least 20 sessions live (in real time) to earn a Certificate of Completion.
+Students must attend and actively participate in at least 20 sessions live (in real time) to earn a Certificate of Completion for the entire course.

 How much time should I expect to spend studying?